Why internal OD departments are often unable to drive relevant changes? (The chicken shit brigade)

 This CEO’s HR department employs 4 OD consultants, all of whom are irrelevant in dealing with the strategic organizational issues at hand.
 Instead of being relevant, they are dealing with chicken shit.
 Why is this so characteristic of internal OD departments?
 In this post, I will try to make sense of this matter.

-Large, bureaucratic government organizations, public utilities and veteran conglomerates develop internal OD department as they age ungracefully simplifying “organizing” into a set of processes and products which can be “administered” by what the Russian and Israelis armies both call a “politruk,” that is a political commissar, serving warm corporate lemonade.
+Large, bureaucratic government organizations, public utilities and veteran conglomerates develop internal OD department as they age ungracefully simplifying “organizing” into a set of processes and products which can be “administered” by what the Russian and Israelis armies both call a “politruk,” that is a political commissar, serving warm corporate lemonade, or providing soft skills to middle management.

 These OD departments generally report into HR, which saves costs.
 Because of the growing anxiety of HR management about HR’s positioning, not rocking the boat becomes a dominant element of HR strategy.
 And nowhere is this conservative stance more apparent than in an internal OD department.
 Instead of positioning internal OD to be be strategic drivers of change, the emphasis is placed on delivering and administering regime goodies cooked up by the company kitchen.
 This breeds phenomenal cynicism and lack of trust.